sncfl/netex/documentation/06_overview_of_xml_and_entities.md

 ## 6.3 Using this overview

-This overview table is the entry point for interpreting the rest of Chapter 6:
+This overview table is the entry point for interpreting the rest of this documentation :

 - it indicates **in which XML file each entity is published**,
 - it helps developers and integrators locate entities during ingestion, validation or debugging,